An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: The KL-based convergence analysis

-The KL-based convergence analysis of inexact algorithms under such an approximate sufficient descent property has been explored only in some recent works \cite{hl2023convergence,lmq2023convergence,qmlm2024kl,sun2021sequence}.
-Specifically, Sun \cite{sun2021sequence} developed a framework for establishing the sequential convergence by leveraging an auxiliary function similar to \eqref{defpofun}.
-However, this work did not address the convergence rate, which remains a more challenging issue.
-Meanwhile, the studies \cite{hl2023convergence,lmq2023convergence,qmlm2024kl} extended the classical KL analysis by employing a slightly \textit{stronger} variant of the KL property or exponent, which modifies Definition \ref{defKLfun} or \ref{defKLexpo} by taking the absolute value of $h(\bm{x})-h(\tilde{\bm{x}})$.
-This refinement enabled them to establish both sequential convergence and explicit convergence rate estimates for their inexact algorithms.
-These works demonstrate that, under appropriate assumptions on errors, inexact algorithms can still achieve desirable convergence properties despite the absence of a strict sufficient descent property.
+The KL-based convergence analysis for inexact or stochastic algorithms under such \textit{approximate} sufficient-descent-type conditions has been explored only in several recent works \cite{hl2023convergence,lmq2023convergence,qmlm2024kl,sun2021sequence}.
+Specifically, Sun \cite{sun2021sequence} developed an auxiliary-function-based framework for establishing global sequential convergence, but did not address convergence rates.
+Such rate analysis is more challenging because it requires a quantitative characterization of the interaction between the KL geometry and the error terms.
+Subsequent studies \cite{hl2023convergence,lmq2023convergence,qmlm2024kl} established global sequential convergence and convergence-rate estimates by employing \textit{strengthened} variants of the KL property and its associated exponent, in which the function-value differences in Definitions \ref{defKLfun} and \ref{defKLexpo} are replaced by their absolute values, respectively.
+These works show that, under suitable assumptions on the errors, desirable convergence properties can still be obtained despite the absence of a strict sufficient descent property, although the rate analyses rely on strengthened KL inequalities.

-In our subsequential analysis, we build upon these insights and utilize the auxiliary function in \eqref{defpofun} to establish the global convergence of the entire sequence $\{\bm{x}^k\}$ in Section \ref{sec-gloconv}.
-Moreover, we conduct a comprehensive study of the convergence rate in Section \ref{sec-convrate}, relying solely on the classical KL exponent in Definition \ref{defKLexpo}, rather than the slightly stronger variant used in \cite{hl2023convergence,lmq2023convergence,qmlm2024kl}.
-Consequently, our analysis framework offers an alternative approach to leveraging the KL property and its associated exponent without requiring a strict sufficient descent property.
-Our findings could contribute to the growing body of research on the convergence analysis of inexact algorithms under the KL property and its associated exponent.
-The proposed analysis framework also has the potential to serve as a theoretical tool for studying the convergence rates of a wide range of inexact algorithms beyond our iVPGSA.
+In the analysis below, we build on these insights and introduce the auxiliary function $\Phi_{\tau}$ in \eqref{defpofun} to absorb the accumulated errors caused by inexact subproblem solutions.
+This converts the approximate descent relation \eqref{appdeFval} for the original objective function $F$ into the exact descent relation \eqref{Hvalineq} for $\Phi_{\tau}$.
+Based on this construction, we establish the global convergence of the entire sequence $\{\bm{x}^k\}$ in Section \ref{sec-gloconv} and derive convergence-rate estimates in Section \ref{sec-convrate} by relying only on the classical KL property and its associated exponent in Definitions \ref{defKLfun} and \ref{defKLexpo}, rather than on the strengthened variants used in \cite{hl2023convergence,lmq2023convergence,qmlm2024kl}.
+Consequently, our analysis provides a new KL-based route for deriving convergence rates under the approximate sufficient descent property and may also offer useful insights for studying other inexact methods with similar perturbed descent relations.